MattLemmon/StickBall/readme.txt

 Shift is used to cast spells, after they are picked up.

-Ctrl is used to kick the ball, after the kick Power-Up has been obtained.
+Ctrl is used to slow the ball, after the Bump Power-Up has been obtained.

 The three main Power-Ups are:

   -  Speed         faster player movement
-  -  Chest Bump    slows ball when it hits player's chest
+  -  Chest Bump    slows ball when holding Ctrl
   -  Kick          hold ctrl to kick the ball faster

 The two additional Power-Ups are spells which can be cast:

   -  Stun          stuns opponent for a few seconds
   -  Mist          makes opponent disappear for a few seconds

 _________________________________________________________________